piotracalski/myCarMonitor/README.md

 - refactor - no chaining
 - refactor - add vue router
 - refactor - add vuex
-- refactor - because of vuex and router this app needs all new architecture
+Because of vuex, router and UI changes this app needs all new architecture so it was decided to create new project.
+Current version (0.7.7.) meets all requirements that were set during planning phase.
+Therefore this project may be considered successfuly delivered.

 ## Project setup
 ```